40 Brilliant Home Organizing Hacks You’ll Wish You Knew Sooner

 Instant Drying Rack

-Does your family have a lot of clothes that cannot be put in the dryer?
+Does your family have a lot of clothes that can’t be put in the dryer?
 Even those collapsible drying racks with several bars for draping wet clothes still aren’t enough for big laundry days.
 And if you hang wet clothes on top of wet clothes, it lengthens the dry time significantly and can even leave your clothes smelling a little musty.
-(Don’t miss out on these dryer hacks, though!)

 To fix your air-drying space shortage, grab a 1-by-2 board from your scrap stash in the garage and trim it to fit across a few joists overhead in your basement laundry room.
 Tack it in place with a heavy-duty nail in each joist.
 Then you can air-dry several more pieces of clothing using hangers!